rnjesuz/Publisher-Subscriber/README.md

 This command is used to force asubscriber to subscribe to the given topic.
 * **Subscriber** *processname* **Unsubscribe** *topicname*</br>
 This command is used to force a subscriber to unsubscribe to the given topic.
+* **Publisher** *processname* **Ontopic** *topicname*</br>
+This command is used to force a publisher to produce on a given topic.
+The content of these events is a string that includes the name of the publisher.
 * **Publisher** *processname* **Publish** *numberofevents* **Ontopic** *topicname* **Interval** *x_ms*</br>
 This command is used to force a publisher to produce a sequence of *numberofevents* on a given topic.
 The publisher should sleep *x* milliseconds between two consecutive events.
-The content of these events should be a string that includes the name of the publisher and a sequence number.
+The content of these events is a string that includes the name of the publisher and a sequence number.
 * **Status**</br>
 This command makes all nodes in the system print their current status.
 The status command should present brief information about the state of the system (who is present, which nodes are presumed failed, which subscriptions are active, etc...).
 * **Crash** *processname*</br>